op7ic/afl-fuzz-packets/README.md

 [+] Narrowed down to 447 files, saved in 'split-input-clean-packetlife/'.
 ```

-**Stats - ICS-pcap dumps (3417184 packets minimized to 1760 samples)**
+**Stats - ICS-pcap dumps (3417184 packets minimized to 1804 samples)**

-The following stats were observed from AFL's corpus minimization tool (split set to accommodate space requirements in sort process):
+The following stats were observed from AFL's corpus minimization tool (split set to accommodate space requirements in sort process so below is just a sample from one of the sets):
 ```
+[*] Testing the target binary...
+[+] OK, 13427 tuples recorded.
+[*] Obtaining traces for input files in '/opt/uniq-ics-1/'...
+    Processing file 227812/227812...
+[*] Sorting trace sets (this may take a while)...
+[+] Found 33739 unique tuples across 227812 files.
+[*] Finding best candidates for each tuple...
+    Processing file 227812/227812...
+[*] Sorting candidate list (be patient)...
+[*] Processing candidates and writing output files...
+    Processing tuple 33739/33739...
+[+] Narrowed down to 627 files, saved in '/opt/uniq-ics-output-1/'.
 ```

 # Data Sets List